 It all starts with plaque, which is a bacterial film that attaches to the teeth.
 The bacteria then dies, hardens from calcium in the saliva and forms a hard, rough substance (tartar) on top of which more plaque accumulates!

 So, while plaque is still soft, it can be removed by brushing and chewing the right hard foods and safe toys.
 If the plaque remains and spreads it can lead to gingivitis, a state where the gums are inflamed.
 The gums become red, swollen and usually bleed easily.
 Once the plaque gets below the gumline, you’ll need to consult a professional to manage and solve the problem.
 If you don’t do anything about the build-up, the part around the root of the tooth can become infected.
 Eventually, the surrounding tooth tissue is destroyed and the socket that holds the tooth erodes.
 This will cause the tooth to become loose.

 All of this is painful for your cat.
 Your responsibility is to make sure this process doesn’t even start.

 WHAT ARE ORAL EXAMINATIONS?

 During veterinary visits, ask for oral checkups to look for issues with baby teeth, missing/extra teeth, swelling or any other unusual developments, especially for older cats.

 Your veterinarian will also be able to tell you more about plaque and tartar build-up, diseases to be aware of and oral tumors.
 A basic check can be done while your cat is awake while more comprehensive examinations may need anaesthetic.

 Pet teeth X-rays (dental radiographs) are used for evaluation and detecting abnormalities not otherwise visible.

 WHAT IS DENTAL CLEANING?

-• Your cat’s vital signs are carefully monitored.
+- Your cat’s vital signs need to be monitored.